elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-primary-causes-of-deforestation-and-how-does-it-impact-biodiversity-and-human-activities.md

 url: /learn/education-studies/questions/what-are-the-primary-causes-of-deforestation-and-how-does-it-impact-biodiversity-and-human-activities
 score: -1.0
 related_article1:
-    id: 168150
+    id: 168155
+    title: >-
-    title: What are the core principles of environmental justice, and how do they relate to sustainability?
+        What are the main threats to coral reefs, and what conservation strategies are employed to protect them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-core-principles-of-environmental-justice-and-how-do-they-relate-to-sustainability
+    url: /learn/education-studies/questions/what-are-the-main-threats-to-coral-reefs-and-what-conservation-strategies-are-employed-to-protect-them
 related_article2:
-    id: 168148
+    id: 168149
-    title: What are the defining features of the Anthropocene, and how do they illustrate human effects on the biosphere?
+    title: >-
+        How do local and global impacts of human activities differ in the context of the Anthropocene?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-defining-features-of-the-anthropocene-and-how-do-they-illustrate-human-effects-on-the-biosphere
+    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
 related_article3:
-    id: 168161
+    id: 168155
-    title: How do multiple stressors, such as fisheries and nutrient levels, affect ecosystems?
+    title: >-
+        What are the main threats to coral reefs, and what conservation strategies are employed to protect them?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-multiple-stressors-such-as-fisheries-and-nutrient-levels-affect-ecosystems
+    url: /learn/education-studies/questions/what-are-the-main-threats-to-coral-reefs-and-what-conservation-strategies-are-employed-to-protect-them
 related_article4:
-    id: 168153
+    id: 168152
-    title: How do control experiments and the use of treatment and control groups contribute to effective experimental design?
+    title: >-
+        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
+    url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
 related_article5:
-    id: 168150
+    id: 168162
-    title: What are the core principles of environmental justice, and how do they relate to sustainability?
+    title: >-
+        What assumptions about sensory perception and predictability are made in scientific studies of environmental systems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-core-principles-of-environmental-justice-and-how-do-they-relate-to-sustainability
+    url: /learn/education-studies/questions/what-assumptions-about-sensory-perception-and-predictability-are-made-in-scientific-studies-of-environmental-systems
 ---

 &nbsp;